Writer in Residence

 The Writer in Residence is an annual appointment to foster New Zealand writing, with support from Creative New Zealand.

 About the residency

-The Victoria University of Wellington / Creative New Zealand Writer in Residence appointment is jointly funded by Victoria University of Wellington and Creative New Zealand (subject to annual confirmation).
+The Victoria University of Wellington / Creative New Zealand Writer in Residence appointment is jointly funded by Victoria University of Wellington and Creative New Zealand.
 It has been created to foster New Zealand writing by providing the appointee with the opportunity to write full-time within an academic environment for the period of tenure.

 Applications are invited from writers in all areas of literary activity, including drama, fiction and poetry, New Zealand art, biography, history, music, society and culture, etc. Applicants should be authors of proven merit normally resident in New Zealand or New Zealanders currently resident overseas.
 There is no restriction on the occupation of applicants, but they should not be employees of Creative New Zealand or Victoria University, or have been employed by Victoria University in the twelve months prior to the closing date.

 Applications typically open mid-year and close late September for the following year's appointment.
 A full role description and application will be made available on the Current Vacancies page of Victoria’s website when applications open for the 2020 position.
 Enquiries can also be directed to firstname.lastname@example.org.

 Current Writer in Residence - Dylan Horrocks